-Before we dive into the wonderful world of the Metasploit Framework we need to ensure our setup will meet or exceed some requirements before we proceed.
-This will help eliminate many problems before they arise later in this document.
+Before we learn how to use Metasploit, we need to ensure our setup will meet or exceed the following system requirements.
+Preparing your Metasploit Lab Environment will help eliminate many problems before they arise later in this document.
+We suggest using a Virtual Machine (aka Hypervisor) capable system to host your labs.

 All values listed are estimated or recommended.
 You can get away with less although performance will suffer.